Skip to main content

 Keeping in contact with your work coach

-Your work coach will give you advice and support to help you to take the actions agreed in your Commitment.
+Your work coach will give you information and support to help you to take the actions agreed in your Commitment.

 It is important to keep in touch with your work coach and update them about changes in your circumstances to make sure the actions agreed in your Commitment are still right for you.